TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-airbp-managed-events-host-os.md

 > * Learn more about Azure maintenance and configuring for high availability:
 >   * [Maintenance and updates for virtual machines in Azure](https://docs.microsoft.com/azure/virtual-machines/maintenance-and-updates)
 >   * [Configure availability of virtual machines](https://docs.microsoft.com/azure/virtual-machines/windows/tutorial-availability-sets)
-> * Understand and use [Resource Health Center](https://docs.microsoft.com/azure/resource-health/resource-health-overview) to troubleshoot this scenario in the future
+> * To troubleshoot this scenario in the future, see [Resource Health Center](https://docs.microsoft.com/azure/resource-health/resource-health-overview)